rohshr/spatial-navigation-experiments/Notes.md

             * Expand area
             * Add some obstruction so people can't move to different targets directly
         * Angled corridor: Turn and navigate

+## 4/14/2025
+* Create video of myself navigating through the practice environments